How To Install Security Cameras Under Eaves | 2025 Guide

 Step4: Run Security Camera Cables

-After fishing the previous step, bring the fish tape that you have and after that Insert a fish tape through the hole or split you made earlier and let it go as many inches down to where you want to place the network video recorder.
+After fishing the previous step, bring the fish tape you have.
+Then, Insert a fish tape through the hole or split you made earlier and let it go as many inches down as you want to place the network video recorder.

 Step5: Mount the Cam

-The next step in how to install security cameras under eaves is to connect the security camera to the aluminum strip.
+The next step in installing security cameras under the eaves is to connect the security camera to the aluminum strip.

 Drill holes through the aluminum strip, depending on the number of holes in the security camera brackets.